akshu354/youtube-channel-tracker/README.md

 ## How to Run

 1. Clone the repository
+2. Install dependencies
-2. Install dependencies: pip install -r requirements.txt
+pip install -r requirements.txt
 3. Add your YouTube API key to the script
-4. Run the Python scripts: python src/api.py -> python src/data_fetching.py
+4. Run the Python scripts:
+python src/api.py
+python src/data_fetching.py
-5. Check the generated CSV in 'data/'
+5. Check the generated CSV in `data/`
 6. Import schema from `database/schema.sql` into MySQL
 7. Open Power BI dashboard from `dashboard/pw_visuals.pbix`

 ## Future Improvements